ethannam/git-privatize/README.md

 repo-name-5/
 ```

-From this root folder, run the command below. **You do not have to CD into each repo individually.
+From this root folder, run the command below. **You do not have to `cd` into each repo individually.
 The command below takes care of that for you.**
 ```
 git privatize
 ```